ssmiller25/recipe/content/recipe/cinnamon-roll-banana-bread.md

    - to-try
 layout: recipe
 servings: 4
-prep_time: #in minutes, can be BLANK
+prep_time: 15 #in minutes, can be BLANK
 cook: true # If cooking leave true, if cooling set to false
 cook_increment: minutes # set to minutes or hours
-cook_time: #in minutes or hours, can be BLANK
+cook_time: 60 #in minutes or hours, can be BLANK
-calories: #in kcal, can be BLANK
 ---

 ## Ingredients